Boomi for SAP: CDC Flow set up guide

 | 1.1 | Create Unique Topic | Use a unique name like bdi_sap_events_environment.
 (Best practice: one topic per connection). |

-| 1.2 | Assign Credentials | Generate a multiple Produce/Consume token to be shared by the producer and consumer. |
+| 1.2 | Assign Credentials | Generate a multiple Produce/Consume token for the producer and consumer. |

 | 1.3 | Record Connection Parameters | Produce Message URL (Multiple messages).
 Topic Name: As created in step 1.1 Token: As generated in 1.2 |

-| 1.4 | Reuse | BDI utilizes the Topic name and Token, whereas Boomi for SAP requires the Bootstrap URL and Token to establish the connection. |
+| 1.4 | Reuse | BDI uses the Topic name and Token, whereas Boomi for SAP requires the Bootstrap URL and Token to establish the connection. |

 | 1.5 | Validate Access | Verify reachability and permissions for producing and consuming messages. |